textcreationpartnership/A01883/README.md

 ##Content Summary##

 #####Front#####

-The fall of man, or the corruption of nature, proued by the light of our naturall reason Which being
+1. TO THE QVEENES
+MOST EXCELLENT MAIESTIE,
+OVR MOST GRACIOVS
+Soueraigne Lady, and my most
+honoured Mistris Queene
+ANNE.

+1. To the Reader.

 #####Body#####

+1. THE FALL
+OF MAN.

-1. Blessed Lord God, &c.
+    _ Blessed Lord God, &c.

+1. THE FALL
+OF MAN.

+1. THE FALL
+OF MAN.

+1. AA

 #####Back#####

-The fall of man, or the corruption of nature, proued by the light of our naturall reason Which being **Types of content**
+1. The Author to the
+Reader.

+**Types of content**

   * Oh, Mr. Jourdain, there is **prose** in there!